ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### 3. Upgrade DocSpace

-If you have previously installed Elasticsearch, please read [this section](#2-transition-from-elasticsearch-to-opensearch).
+Note: If you have Elasticsearch installed, please read [this section](#2-transition-from-elasticsearch-to-opensearch).

 It's necessary to set the parameters for updating.
 For example,